-In 1995, a new three-story building was built and the name was changed from El Paso Technical Center to The Center for Career and Technology Education.
-There are currently 27 programs, 9 of which offer dual credit with the El Paso Community College, as well as 26 of the programs offering state or national certifications or licensures.
+In 1995, a new three-story building was built and the name was changed from El Paso Technical Center to The Center for Career and Technology Education (CCTE).
+There are currently 26 programs, seven of which offer dual credit with the El Paso Community College, as well as 26 of the programs offering state or national certifications or licensures.

 Many of the classes participate with the business community, in non-paid internship programs and community service projects.
 Career and Technical Student Organizations (CTSO) offer leadership and competitive opportunities to members at the district, regional, state, and national levels.
-These organizations include SkillsUSA, FCCLA, HOSA, and FFA.
+These organizations include DECA, HOSA, and SkillsUSA.

 1170 N. Walnut St.

 El Paso, TX 79930